ask53/openVoltam/README.md

 - [Version 0.1](https://drive.google.com/file/d/1nNlRlT18m9fjE4lZMUhPBckaFG3FSlIe/view?usp=sharing) [Released: 28 Apr 2026] [Windows 10 & 11]  (for alpha testing, please let us know if you find bugs!)

 ### Running with python
-This software ought to be able to be run on any operating system with Python (although we haven't tested them all, so fair warning, there may be bugs!).
+This software ought to be able to be run on any operating system with python (although we haven't tested them all, so fair warning, there may be bugs!).
 It requires python 3.12 or above.
 We recommend avoiding virtual machines to avoid headaches with USB communications and port communications.
 But this software is free to use, so be free to make your own decisions :) To run with python, follow these steps:
 1. Check your system's python version.
 If below 3.12, install version 3.12 or above.
 While you're at it:
     - Make sure that your python installation has a method of creating a virtual environment (these instructions use `venv` but any will do);
     - And a way of installing python packages (we'll use `pip` here, but its up to you!).